-My adult son who has Progressive MS and I want to do what ever is reasonably possilbe to help him have as best quality of life as he can have…
+My adult son who has Progressive MS and I want to do whatever is reasonably possible to help him have the best quality of life as he can have…

 I am told about those alternative natural treatments by loving and intelligent people at least once almost every week.
 Thank you for caring…but…

-I feel like people inadvertantly assume my son and I am too stupid to figure out things on my own.
-Rather than argue or better inform over the phone or in person about credible treatment options I wrote this very long post explaining my points with related links to reliable resources.
+I feel like people inadvertently assume my son and I am too stupid to figure out things on my own.
+Rather than argue or better informed over the phone or in-person about credible treatment options I wrote this very long post explaining my points with related links to reliable resources.

 …Many people love my son.
 They want to help him get well.
 They may say,